 As with any other motor vehicle, operating a motorcycle involves the risk of getting into an accident.
 However, accidents involving motorcyclists are frequently catastrophic, often resulting in devastating if not deadly harm.

-If you were hurt while riding your motorcycle due to the negligence of another person, a seasoned attorney in the area could determine whether you are eligible for financial recourse.
+If you were hurt on Interstate 81 or a city road while riding your motorcycle due to the negligence of another person, a seasoned attorney in the area could determine whether you are eligible for financial recourse.
 If so, a hardworking Augusta County motorcycle accident lawyer could guide you through the legal process to ensure you are fairly compensated for your losses.

 The characteristics that make motorcycles so appealing to many can also be the source of significant harm.
 These vehicles lack the safety features present in cars and trucks, such as seatbelts and airbags, and no metal body surrounding riders and passengers exposes them to severe injuries.
 Due to this, motorcycle wrecks can often result in catastrophic injuries, including: